runtimeverification/k/k-distribution/k-tutorial/1_basic/11_casts/README.md

 ### Projection casts

-Sometimes, when dealing with grammars containing subsorts, it can be desirable to reason with the subsort production itself, which **injects** one sort into another.
+Thus far we have focused entirely on casts which exist solely to inform the compiler about the sort of terms.
+However, sometimes when dealing with grammars containing subsorts, it can be desirable to reason with the subsort production itself, which **injects** one sort into another.
 Remember from above that such a production looks like `syntax S ::= S2`.
 This type of production, called a **subsort production**, can be thought of as a type of inheritance involving constructors.
 If we have the above production in our grammar, we say that `S2` is a subsort of `S`, or that any `S2` is also an `S`.
 K implicitly maintains a symbol at runtime which keeps track of where such subsortings occur; this symbol is called an **injection**.

 Sometimes, when one sort is a subsort of another, it can be the case that a function returns one sort, but you actually want to cast the result of